negatrait/323-wolf-pages/src/content/blog/posts/audit-findings-before-after.md

 ## Your Turn

-If our site — built by SEO specialists — scored 39/100, what's your site scoring?
+If our first deploy scored 39/100 with lacking in fundamentals - how's your site doing?

 You don't have to guess.
 We'll run the same audit on your site and give you copy-paste ready fixes for every issue we find.
 No jargon, no fluff — just actionable recommendations you can implement today.

-**Want to know what your site scores?
+**Want to know if we have remedies for the structural brakes on your site?
 [Get your audit at sivussa.com](https://sivussa.com)**

 ---

 *This audit was run on April 18, 2026.
-Our score was 39/100.
-We've since implemented the fixes above and are monitoring our indexation and performance in Google Search Console and Google Analytics 4.*
+We're implementing the fixes above and will rerun after Harri gets around to submitting us on Google Analytics 4.*